dylanmooney62/laravel-blog/content/blog/post-form.md

 <input type="checkbox" name="visible" class="toggle toggle-primary">
 ```

-The body could be retrieved using a textarea but the result would be extremely bland blog posts with no formatting.
+The body could be retrieved using a textarea but the result would be extremely bland as it only allows text.

-Anyone using a blog platform would expect it to have a rich text editor so that is what we'll have.
+Any blog posting platform worth it's merit would have rich text editor for the formatting of blog content.

 ### Adding a Rich Text Editor

 For the text editor I decided to use Quill.js, this editor is easy to implement and is extremely flexible.

-First add a div to be used as the editor:
+First I add a div to be used as the editor and give the **id** of editor:

 ```html
 <div id="editor" class="h-80"></div>
 ```

-Then embedded the library and creating the Quill object to initialize the editor at the bottom of the view:
+Then I embed the library and create instantiate the Quill object to initialize the editor:

 ```html
 <!-- resources/views/admin/posts/create.blade.php  -->